mjcolmenero/ph-submissions/lessons/geocoding-qgis.md

 {% include figure.html filename="QGISFigure2.png" caption="The vector layer Styles tab showing classified values based on the field joined from the table" %}

-14. Examine the results of your map and think about what is actually being represented.
+Examine the results of your map and think about what is actually being represented.
 Are the raw numbers of alumni, coloured according to the same classes, for very differently sized counties, helpful?

+For more information on choosing the correct classification method for your data, start by looking at this article on [Classification in GIS](http://wiki.gis.com/wiki/index.php/Classification).

 You may wish to experiment with the Expression Builder (accessed via the &sum; symbol next to `Column` in `Properties>Style`) to normalise these values using other columns and values that are available to you.
 Ideally we might normalise by population, but in the absence of this data, you might experiment by using the `$area` property, which is intrinsic to polygon shape layers in GIS.
 The very simple expression needed to create a map colour ramp on this would be (note that the field name contains spaces, so needs to be contained within double quotation marks):